After lockdown, Shanghai tries to mend fences with foreign firms | Business

 After lockdown, Shanghai tries to mend fences with foreign firms

-Shanghai officials are seeking to revive confidence among multinational firms bruised and frustrated by the city's COVID-19 lockdown, by holding multiple meetings with foreign firms and easing a key border requirement for overseas workers.
+Shanghai officials are seeking to revive confidence among multinational companies bruised and frustrated by the city's COVID-19 lockdown by holding multiple meetings with foreign firms and easing a key border requirement for overseas workers.

 The image of China's most cosmopolitan city and its biggest business hub was badly damaged by the two-month lockdown, with countless expatriates relocating and foreign businesses warning that they are reconsidering investment plans.
-The Shanghai government plans to hold 20 meetings this month with foreign firms engaged in key industries such as automobiles, trade, semiconductors and biomedicine, according to a report by the Jiefang Daily, a Shanghai-government backed newspaper, on Sunday.
+The Shanghai government plans to hold 20 meetings this month with foreign firms engaged in key industries such as automobiles, trade, semiconductors and biomedicine, a report by the Jiefang Daily, a Shanghai government-backed newspaper, said on Sunday.
 The report was reposted on the Shanghai city website.

-China began in early 2020 to require foreigners to obtain PU letters as part of their visa application as it dramatically tightened border controls since the start of the pandemic.
+China began in early 2020 to require foreigners to obtain PU letters as part of their visa application as it dramatically tightened border controls when the coronavirus pandemic hit.
 Many firms had complained about the difficulties and long waits in obtaining the document, which impeded the hiring of foreign staff.

 Tom Simpson, managing director of the China-Britain Business Council, said it was expecting to meet with the Shanghai government in the coming weeks.
 Shanghai had provided its members "more practical" business resumption support including issuing logistics permits and reopening warehouses, he said.

-China has resolutely stuck to a "zero-COVID" policy that aims to eradicate the spread of the virus, an approach that is increasingly out of step with the rest of the world.
-Joerg Wuttke, president of the EU Chamber, said the zero-COVID policy was not just denting Shanghai's attractiveness, but China as a whole, especially as other rival markets open up and try to lure companies away from China to their shores.
-"The world is not going to wait for China to clean this mess," he said.
+China has resolutely stuck to a "zero-COVID" policy that aims to eradicate the spread of the virus, an approach that is increasingly out of step with the rest of the world where economies have reopened after vaccination campaigns.
+Joerg Wuttke, president of the EU Chamber, said the zero-COVID policy was not just denting Shanghai's attractiveness, but China as a whole, especially as other rival markets open and try to lure companies away from China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)